-This article explains how organization owners can provision skills for all users in their organization.
-Provisioning skills to your team allows you to distribute approved workflows and capabilities across your entire organization from a central location.
+This article explains how organization owners can provision skills for everyone in their organization, and how to scope skills to specific groups using plugins.
+Provisioning skills lets you distribute approved workflows and capabilities across your organization from one place.

 Organization-wide skill management is available to Team and Enterprise plans.